Việt Nam

 Context of Vietnam

-Vietnam (Vietnamese: Việt Nam, [vîət nāːm] (listen), commonly abbreviated VN), officially the Socialist Republic of Vietnam (SRV), is a country in Southeast Asia.
-It is located at the eastern edge of mainland Southeast Asia, with an area of 331,212 square kilometres (127,882 sq mi) and population of 99 million, making it the world's fifteenth-most populous country.
-Vietnam borders China to the north, and Laos and Cambodia to the west.
+Vietnam, officially the Socialist Republic of Vietnam (SRV), is a country at the eastern edge of mainland Southeast Asia, with an area of about 331,000 square kilometres (128,000 sq mi) and a population of over 100 million, making it the world's fifteenth-most populous country.
+One of the two Marxist–Leninist states in Southeast Asia, Vietnam shares land borders with China to the north, and Laos and Cambodia to the west.
 It shares maritime borders with Thailand through the Gulf of Thailand, and the Philippines, Indonesia, and Malaysia through the South China Sea.
-Its capital is Hanoi and its largest city is Ho Chi Minh City (commonly referred to by its former name, Saigon).
+Its capital is Hanoi and its largest city is Ho Chi Minh City.

-Vietnam (Vietnamese: Việt Nam, [vîət nāːm] (listen), commonly abbreviated VN), officially the Socialist Republic of Vietnam (SRV), is a country in Southeast Asia.
-It is located at the eastern edge of mainland Southeast Asia, with an area of 331,212 square kilometres (127,882 sq mi) and population of 99 million, making it the world's fifteenth-most populous country.
-Vietnam borders China to the north, and Laos and Cambodia to the west.
+Vietnam, officially the Socialist Republic of Vietnam (SRV), is a country at the eastern edge of mainland Southeast Asia, with an area of about 331,000 square kilometres (128,000 sq mi) and a population of over 100 million, making it the world's fifteenth-most populous country.
+One of the two Marxist–Leninist states in Southeast Asia, Vietnam shares land borders with China to the north, and Laos and Cambodia to the west.
 It shares maritime borders with Thailand through the Gulf of Thailand, and the Philippines, Indonesia, and Malaysia through the South China Sea.
-Its capital is Hanoi and its largest city is Ho Chi Minh City (commonly referred to by its former name, Saigon).
+Its capital is Hanoi and its largest city is Ho Chi Minh City.

 Vietnam went through prolonged warfare in the 20th century.
 After World War II, France returned to reclaim colonial power in the First Indochina War, from which Vietnam emerged victorious in 1954.
 As a result of the treaties signed between the Viet Minh and France, Vietnam was also separated into two parts.
-The Vietnam War began shortly after, between the communist North, supported by the Soviet Union and China, and the anti-communist South, supported by the United States.
+The Vietnam War began shortly after, between the communist North Vietnam, supported by the Soviet Union and China, and the anti-communist South Vietnam, supported by the United States.
 Upon the North Vietnamese victory in 1975, Vietnam reunified as a unitary socialist state under the Communist Party of Vietnam (CPV) in 1976.
 An ineffective planned economy, a trade embargo by the West, and wars with Cambodia and China crippled the country further.
-In 1986, the CPV initiated economic and political reforms similar to the Chinese economic reform, transforming the country to a market-oriented economy.
+In 1986, the CPV initiated economic and political reforms similar to the Chinese economic reform, transforming the country to a socialist-oriented market economy.
 The reforms facilitated Vietnamese reintegration into the global economy and politics.

 Phrasebook